 The Assembly Series Lectures in University Archives is a collection of public lectures held at Washington University.
-The Assembly Series is an interdepartmental initiative supported by academic departments, individual schools, Student Union, and various student groups to present speakers to inspire discourse, complement curriculum, reflect contemporary interests, and engage the greater St. Louis community.
+The Assembly Series is Washington University’s signature lecture series that presents speakers to inspire discourse, complement curriculum, reflect contemporary interests, and engage the greater St. Louis community.

-Lectures began in 1949 and continue today with speakers including leaders and visionaries, pioneering scientists and public intellectuals, genre-breaking artists and performers, Nobel Laureates and Pulitzer Prize winners, Supreme Court justices, and entrepreneurs.
+The lecture series first began in 1949 before officially being established and branded as the Assembly Series in 1953 and continues today.
+Speakers include leaders and visionaries, pioneering scientists and public intellectuals, genre-breaking artists and performers, Nobel Laureates and Pulitzer Prize winners, Supreme Court justices, and entrepreneurs.

 The Washington University Libraries was awarded a grant from the Council on Library and Information Resources to fund the project “Echoes of Voices Past: Preserving the Public Lectures of Washington University’s Assembly Series.”
-The project will digitize more than 1400 audio records from Washington University’s Assembly Series Lectures collection.
+The project digitized more than 1400 audio records from Washington University’s Assembly Series Lectures collection.

 For further details about the preservation grant, please see the “Washington University Libraries Awarded Grant to Preserve Assembly Series Recordings” article.

 Read more about the Assembly Series project from the University Libraries’ Fall 2022 Off the Shelf magazine article “Assembly Series Lectures: Recorded Voices Digitized and Revived.”